Using the DMF Recorder Node

 Viewing Query History

-The Query History section displays the queries submitted to each recorder node and the status of the query.
+The Query History section displays the queries submitted to each RN and the query status.

 To download the query results, select Download Results from the Menu control for a specific query.
 To export the query history, click the Export control at the top of the table (highlighted in the figure above, to the right of the Refresh control).